Top tips for getting your Christmas budget in order – straight from a professional!

 Read more: 50 Local Hong Kong Brands You Need To Know

 Most credit cards, bank accounts and shops offer loyalty points and bonuses.
 As long as they don’t expire, I tend to save these up until the end of the year.
-The supermarket ones are especially welcome when shopping for a party or buying wine and spirits as gifts!
+The supermarket ones are especially welcome when buying wine and spirits as gifts!

 Suddenly needing to have a lot of cash all at once can feel very overwhelming.
 However, by saving a little bit each month in a separate account, you will find yourself with a healthy spending budget for the festive season, which is much more preferable than relying on credit cards or loans!
 My clients and I always find that moving money into a separate account right when you get paid is the easiest way of making sure that you prioritise your commitments and don’t end up over spending each month.

-There are an enormous number of Christmas fairs that start in November and go all the way through to the big day.
-These can be a great place to pick up one-of-a-kind presents and crafts at reasonable prices.
-Plus with the added bonus of shopping local!
+Keep an eye out for any Christmas fairs or markets that will be popping up around town from now until the big day.
+These can be a great place to pick up one-of-a-kind presents and crafts at affordable prices.
+Plus it’s always good to shop local!